 And if you were at Natural & Organic Products Europe (NPE) at London’s ExCeL in April you will no doubt have sampled some of the many innovative new products being revealed for the first time on the show floor and sat in on a few of the keynote sessions focusing on the free-from sector – a mainstay of natural health stores.

-In his session on the UK market for sustainable food and drink, OF+ Consulting’s Simon Wright said that this rise in free-from sales was ‘staggering’ and was an indication of the dynamism of the sector.
+In his session on the UK market for sustainable food and drink, OF+ Consulting’s Simon Wright described this rise in free-from sales as ‘staggering’ and an indication of the dynamism of the sector.
 “We reckon that over three-quarters of the UK population is now buying at least one free-from product,” he said.
 “And whilst the market started out for people with an allergy or intolerance, now more than half of the people who buy free-from products are doing so for reasons of lifestyle, because they believe the products are better for them.”

 Not only is the free-from category growing in sales, but the types of products it encompasses are also on the rise, he said.
 “The most popular types of free-from products are wheat-free, gluten-free, dairy-free – particularly cow dairy-free – nut-free and egg-free.
 What we are seeing, however – with the attention given to sugar in the UK over the last 18 months – is a lot of sugar-free products now lobbying to be included in the free-from fixture, and I dare say we will also see vegan and plant-based products also lobbying to be included.”